Amenability, connected components, and definable actions: Introduction

 The following statement is Conjecture 0.4 in \cite{KrPi}.

-\begin{conj} Let $G(M)$ be a topological group and assume that the members of a basis of open neighborhoods of the identity are definable.
+\begin{conj} Let $G(M)$ be a topological group and assume that the members of a basis of neighborhoods of the identity are definable.
 If $G$ is definably topologically amenable, then $G^{00}_{\defi,\topo}=G^{000}_{\defi,\topo}$. \end{conj}

-One of the main results of \cite{KrPi} is Theorem 0.5 in there saying that Conjecture \ref{conjecture: Conjecture 0.4 of KrPi} is true if $G(M)$ has a basis of open neighborhoods of the identity consisting of definable, open subgroups.
-This implies that Conjecture 0.2 from \cite{KrPi} holds under the assumption that $G(M)$ has a basis of open neighborhoods of the identity consisting of open subgroups, namely, if $G(M)$ is a topological group satisfying this assumption, then $G^{00}_{\topo}=G^{000}_{\topo}$.
+In the definable context described above, this conjecture specializes to the theorem (easily deduced in \cite{KrPi} from \cite{MaWa}) saying that each definably amenable group $G(M)$ satisfies $G^{00}_M=G^{000}_M$.
+On the other hand, in the topological context, Conjecture \ref{conjecture: Conjecture 0.4 of KrPi} specializes to Conjecture 0.2 from \cite{KrPi} which predicts that whenever $G(M)$ is an amenable topological group, then $G^{00}_{\topo}=G^{000}_{\topo}$.
+One of the main results of \cite{KrPi} is Theorem 0.5 there saying that Conjecture \ref{conjecture: Conjecture 0.4 of KrPi} is true if $G(M)$ has a basis of open neighborhoods of the identity consisting of definable, open subgroups.